honnix/kheos/README.md

 docker run -d honnix/kheos-service:<tag>
 ```

-By default the service listens on 8080 and can be configured by env `HTTP_PORT`.
+By default the service listens on 8888 and can be configured by env `GRPC_PORT`.

 Use `KHEOS_HEOS_HOST` to configure where to find your HEOS.